-A new and welcomed addition to our road trip packing list, hydration tablets or sachets help the head the next day.
+A new and welcomed addition to our road trip packing list, hydration tablets or sachets helps the head the next day.
 A British doctor recommended this hangover remedy while we were travelling around Cuba (yes rum I am looking at you).
 This is one of our most popular items bought by you via our Amazon recommendations.

 How To Pack For a Road Trip